While we’re all staying home and staying safe. What better way to spend the extra time than flexing those design muscles?

 A friend and I decided to spend some time figuring out what our ideal email experience might look like.

-Click here to read full article on bootcamp.
+Click here to read full case study on bootcamp.

 1. Workshopping the problem